 The Alliance Institutions

 Montana State University, University of Idaho, University of Montana and Washington State University are public research institutions with strong research and training programs in a wide range of STEM disciplines.
 Many of these are related to environmental science and sustainable technology.
-Heritage University is a private, liberal arts institution offering 42 undergraduate and graduate degrees located on Yakama Indian Reservation land in Toppenish, Washington.
+Heritage University is a private, liberal arts institution offering 42 undergraduate and graduate degrees located on the Yakama Nation’s land in Toppenish, Washington.
 Montana Tech of the University of Montana offers degree programs at the masters, bachelor, associate and certificate levels, and is one of a limited number of institutions in the US offering programs in geophysical, metallurgical, mining and petroleum engineering.
-Northwest Indian College is located at the Lummi Nation near Bellingham, Washington and offers Associate and Bachelor’s degrees.
+Northwest Indian College is located on the land of the Lummi Nation near Bellingham, Washington and offers Associate and Bachelor’s degrees.
 Salish Kootenai College is a four-year degree granting tribal college on the Flathead Indian Reservation in Montana.
 Learn more about our alliance institutions.

 Email us at firstname.lastname@example.org